MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/language-support.md

 More remarks for text to speech locales are included in the [voice styles and roles](#voice-styles-and-roles), [prebuilt neural voices](#prebuilt-neural-voices), [Custom neural voice](#custom-neural-voice), and [personal voice](#personal-voice) sections in this article.

 > [!TIP]
 > Check the [Voice Gallery](https://speech.microsoft.com/portal/voicegallery) and determine the right voice for your business needs.

+> [!TIP]
+> Try out the [Azure AI Speech Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-azureaispeech.azure-ai-speech-toolkit) to easily build and run samples on Visual Studio Code.

 [!INCLUDE [Language support include](includes/language-support/tts.md)]